nongiach/aws_lambda_demo_rust/README.md

 # aws_lambda_demo_rust
 Simple AWS lambda demo with rust

-This is just a quick and dirty introduction to AWS lambda with rust Two goals here:
+This is just a quick and dirty introduction to AWS lambda with rust, we have two goals here:
 * build and upload a lambda rust function => ./lambda_test
 * invoke a lambda function from rust => ./rust_aws_lambda_client

+All of this can be experienced with 0$ because amazon free tier allows you to use AWS lambda for free.

 As a bonus, we also showcase how to run the lambda within a local docker container for debug purpose.